mpmccode/mpmc_testing/README.md

 # MPMC Tests
 This directory contains the tests, test inputs, and test runner (`test.py`) for the MPMC program.
-The only prerequisites to running the tests are python 2.7 and the `termcolor` library.
+This program should run fine on any modern python installation.

 ## How to write tests
 Each test needs three files: